ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 **Rhymerosaurus:** I am truly honored.
 I have always wanted to be a Chief Sanitation Engineer, and to be granted the title by none other than the god of mischief is an honor beyond belief.
 I will remember this feeling forever, even though I know it will not last.
 I thank you, Loki.

-**Rhymerosaurus:** I am truly honored.
-I have always wanted to be a Chief Sanitation Engineer, and to be granted the title by none other than the god of mischief is an honor beyond belief.
-I will remember this feeling forever, even though I know it will not last.
-I thank you, Loki.

 **Loki:** the trickster god, god of mischief, bows before the creature

 I, Loki, the Trickster God, have a request of you in return.